 Multi-level or “network” marketing plans are a way of selling goods or services through distributors.
 The plans typically promise that if you sign up as a distributor, you’ll receive commissions for your sales and those of the people you recruit to become distributors.
 The recruits sometimes are referred to as your “downline.”

 Not all multi-level marketing plans are legitimate, some are actually pyramid schemes.
 It is best not to get involved in plans where the money you make is based primarily on the number of distributors you recruit and your sales to them, rather than on your sales to people outside the plan who intend to use the products.

 Joining a pyramid is risky because the vast majority of participants lose money to pay for the rewards of a few people at the top.
 Most people end up with nothing to show for their money except the expensive products or marketing materials they’re pressured into buying.

 Characteristics of a pyramid scheme

 How can you tell the difference between a legitimate multi-level marketing plan and a pyramid scheme?
 Take some time to do your research.

-There are many types of pyramid schemes, and the number of people involved varies.
 Consider the numbers.
 If one person recruited six “investors,” each of whom, in turn, had to recruit six others, carried through nine progressions, it would require over 10 million people! (see chart)